bmlt-enabled/bmlt-root-server/README.md

 ***Version 2.16.0* ** *- UNRELEASED*
 - Field descriptions are now displayed beneath each field to in order to support data validation changes.
-- Added initial support for time zones, hidden behind feature flag.
-- Added a "publish" checkbox to the NAWS import functionality to allow new meetings to be either published or unpublished.
-- Fixed an issue where map searches using `geo_width` could return incomplete results when filtered by service body.
-- Fixed an issue with which meeting formats are selected for a NAWS export, to make sure the essential ones are included.
-The default is likely fine as is, but can be overridden with an optional variable `$naws_export_formats_at_front` in `auto-config.inc.php`.
-- Allow World IDs to be free form text, to better support current NAWS practice.
-- HY, TC, VM are now hidden from the formats tab and now are controlled through the Location tab Venue Type option.
+- In the meeting editor, HY, TC, VM are now hidden from the formats tab, and instead are controlled using the Location tab Venue Type radio buttons.
+(They are still visible in the Format Editor however.)
 - Added location information checks, as follows:
   - Error if no venue type selected.
   - Error if there is a virtual or hybrid meeting, and none of Virtual Meeting Link, Phone Meeting Dial-in Number, or Virtual Meeting Additional Information is filled in.